I am honored to live by the words of Confucious.

 Many times each year it is my pleasure to volunteer as a Special Master at the Regional Family Trial Docket.
 I have previously volunteered as a mediator at the Connecticut Children’s Law Center.
 I do this to help parents develop agreements on custody and parenting plans and to help them avoid costly and emotionally draining court trials.

 I am also a volunteer member of The Women’s Independent Network and participate with other dedicated professionals at a monthly workshop to help women who are experiencing transitions in their lives.
-For additional information about monthly WIN workshops, please see the resources page of my website.

 “Laura Renfro is a true professional .
 She is skilled at assessing children’s emotional and physical needs and takes the time collaborate with other providers.
 I have been impressed with Laura’s dedication to and understanding of children and it has been a true pleasure to work with her treating children and families.
 As a child & adolescent psychiatrist, I have found Laura to be a breath of fresh air in the mental health field.”